novuhq/novu/README.md

   id: 'password-reset',
   messages: [
     {
-      // you can pass here a function as well:
+      subject: `You password reset request`,
-      // subject: (message: IMessage) => getTranslation('common.users')
+      // Or for translation or custom logic you can use function syntax
-      subject: 'Your password reset request',
+      // subject: (payload: ITriggerPayload) => getTranslation('resetPasswordSubject', payload.language),
       channel: ChannelTypeEnum.EMAIL,
       template: `
           Hi {{firstName}}!